 There have been calls from both within and outside of Parliament for mothers’ details to be included in marriage registration.

 The Labour Government proposed wide-ranging reform of civil registration.
 This included a proposal to include on the marriage certificate the names and occupations of the father and mother of the bride and groom.
 However, these proposals were not implemented.

 On 18 August 2014, the then Prime Minister, David Cameron, announced the Government’s intention to address this issue.

 On 8 December 2015, there was a Westminster Hall debate on marriage registration certificates.
 Richard Harrington, who was then a junior Home Office Minister, confirmed the Government’s willingness to remedy the issue.
 He spoke of the need for a comprehensive solution and not a simple amendment of the current marriage register.

-Each of these two Bills would enable the Secretary of State to make regulations to amend other legislation governing marriage registration, with the intention of changing the way in which marriages are registered in England and Wales.
+The Bill would enable the Secretary of State to make regulations with the intention of changing the way in which marriages are registered in England and Wales.
 There would be a move from a paper-based system to registration in an electronic register.
 The Bill would enable changes to be made to the register entry and would facilitate inclusion of mothers’ details (among other things).
 The Government considers that this would create a more secure system for the maintenance of marriage records.